abulka/abulka.github.io/content/projects/patterns/_index.md

 ---
 title: "Design Patterns"
 linkTitle: "Design Patterns"
 weight: 20
 ---

-## Introduction

-Andy's Published Design Patterns
+## Andy's Published Design Patterns

 These four papers are substantial works which have been presented at KoalaPlop (Asian Pacific Conference on Pattern Languages of Programs) in both 2000 and 2001.
 My shepherds (paper peer reviewers) were:

 - Jim Coplien (MGM pattern)